adam-edison/hihello-coding-assignment/README.md

 1. Perform setup with `npm install`
 2. Then, to run the application, run `npm start`

-NOTE: The application can be exited by typing `q` or `exit` and hitting enter
+NOTE: The application can be exited by typing `exit` and hitting enter

 ## Running Tests